 I believe our success has been a combination of the three philosophical strategies implemented after assuming office, which included community-oriented policing, intelligence-led policing, and restorative justice practices.

-McNeil believes that the job isn’t done and wants to build upon the many successes at transforming and progressing Lyon County law enforcement well into the 21st century.
-“Among my top priority is developing strategies to change behaviors aimed at aggressive and assaultive behaviors, which leads to domestic violence and bullying.
+Moving forward, I want to build upon the successes and continue moving forward.
+We must develop strategies to change behaviors that lead to domestic violence and bullying.
 Much of the aggressive behavior starts in the home and bleeds over into our playgrounds and beyond.
 If we want to be the most desirable county in the nation to live in, we must put an end to this type of behavior.”